9 Best Cross Browser Testing Tools in 2023

 Selenium is a platform for automated cross-browser and user experience testing.

-• Distribute tests across a range of devices and environments with Selenium Grid.
+• Distribute tests across a range of devices and environments with Selenium Grid

 Pricing: Free (open-source).